Christian Walker Player Props: Diamondbacks vs. Reds

 - The Reds pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- Reds pitchers combine to allow the fifth-most home runs in baseball (133 total, 1.3 per game).
+- Reds pitchers combine to give up 134 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- The left-hander last appeared on Tuesday against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up four hits.
+- The righty last appeared on Tuesday against the San Francisco Giants, when he tossed 2 2/3 innings, allowing four earned runs while giving up four hits.

-- In 11 games this season, the 25-year-old has amassed an ERA of 4.78, with 7 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- The 29-year-old has amassed an ERA of 7.22, with 7.6 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .313 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.